ModelAtlasofTheEarth/model_template/README.md

 > **Note**
 > To feature your model on our website (<https://mate.science>), we will require some images/animations and captions.
-Please add to the `web_files` folder, and describe these files using the following **File Description**.
-The `Purpose` field will be used to direct the content.
-You do not need to supply all of these, and you may supply multiple files with same purpose, in which case we can scroll images.
+Please add files to the `web_files` folder, and describe these files using the following **File Description** Table.
+The **Purpose** field will be used to help direct the content.
+You do not need to supply all of these, and you may supply multiple files with the same purpose.

 **File Description**